Skip to content

 What energy does labradorite give off?

 Labradorite is associated with energy that promotes transformation, protection, and intuition.
 It's believed to help individuals tap into their inner strengths, enhance psychic abilities, and shield against negative energies.
-Its iridescent colors are thought to resonate with various chakras, particularly the Third Eye chakra, fostering spiritual growth and balance.
+Its iridescent colours are thought to resonate with various chakras, particularly the Third Eye chakra, fostering spiritual growth and balance.

 What signs can wear labradorite?